forwards/Community/Archive/Bad_Allyship.md

 DRAFT

+CONTENT REMOVED THAT PROVIDES CONTEXT TO REMAINING TEXT

 #### The "Good Men" Speech

 There was a very important speech made at an awards ceremony - calling out "Good Men". https://twitter.com/melsil/status/1070396931631996929

 The context is seemingly the entertainment industry, but I reckon it is even more important in the context of Tech Communities, and the integrity of disciplinary procedures.

 #### Diminishing Code of Conduct procedures as Kangaroo courts